 Club Advisor: Terry Fleischman

-The Psychology Club provides students with the experience of constructing a research project, collecting data and analyzing their findings.
-Students will also have the opportunity to present their research at the Western Psychological Association.
-The Psychology Club partners with other clubs on campus to bring awareness of the stigma surrounding mental health.
+The Psychology Club provides students with the experience of constructing a research project, collecting data, and analyzing their findings.
+Students will also have the opportunity to present their research at the WPA.
+The Psychology Club partners with other clubs to bring awareness about the stigma surrounding mental health.

-The Sigma Tau Surgical Technology Club promotes the field and profession of surgical technology through outreach, informational events, legislative initiatives support, conferences, and developing teamwork and collaborations among students to provide quality patient care.
+To promote the field and profession of surgical technology within the community through outreach, informational events, legislative initiative support, attendance at conferences related to surgical patient care, and development of a strong sense of teamwork and collaboration among students to provide for quality patient care.

 The Splitting Image Club promotes student enrichment and interaction in the field of radiologic technology, biology and the health sciences.
 Through various events and activities, students are introduced to professional and educational opportunities, while furthering their understanding of the world of modern health care.

-The Tech Club holds a firm belief that technology not only improves lives, but has become a foundation to modern society.
-Tech Club’s purpose is to explore technology through hands-on experience, research, and exploration of technological locations.
+The Tech Club of ASCBC holds a firm belief that technology not only improves lives, but has become a foundation to modern society.
+Tech Club’s purpose is to explore technology through hands-on experience, research and exploration of technological locations.

 Club Advisor: Don Humphrey